Explanation User Interfaces: A Systematic Literature Review: Results

-The Value Sensitive Design methodology \cite{Naiseh2024cxai} emphasises embedding human values---such as transparency, autonomy, and inclusivity---into explainable AI systems.
-Similarly, \citeauthor{Raees2024Explainable} \cite{Raees2024Explainable} advocate for user engagement and transparency to enhance trust in interactive AI. \citeauthor{Sanneman2022Situation} \cite{Sanneman2022Situation} proposed SAFE-AI, a framework for enhancing user situation awareness by addressing what AI did, why it did so, and what it will do.
-It also includes trust calibration and workload management to optimise user-AI interaction.
+\paragraph{\revi{Axiological and Relational Design Frameworks}} The Value Sensitive Design methodology \cite{Naiseh2024cxai} emphasises embedding human values---such as transparency, autonomy, and inclusivity---into explainable AI systems.
+Similarly, \citet{Raees2024Explainable} advocate for user engagement and transparency to enhance trust in interactive AI. \citet{Sanneman2022Situation} proposed SAFE-AI, a framework for enhancing user situation awareness by addressing what AI did, why it did so, and what it will do.
+It also includes trust calibration and workload management to optimise user-AI interaction. \revi{\citet{pieters2011explanation} distinguishes between \textit{explanation-for-confidence} and \textit{explanation-for-trust}, showing how explanation goals shape user understanding; the author argues that explanation depth must match its intent: too little detail may hinder trust, while too much may lower confidence.}

-In education, \citeauthor{fiok2022education}\cite{fiok2022education} advocate for participatory, user-centered design in XAI tools.
-Their work highlights the importance of grounding design in psychological theory and leveraging HCI expertise to align technical systems with learners' needs and trust-building goals. \citeauthor{Simkute2022XAI}\cite{Simkute2022XAI} presented design principles for educational XUIs based on cognitive psychology; effective learning support includes techniques such as cognitive forcing, analogies, contrastive reasoning, and interactive feedback to promote skill development.

-The Abstracted Explanation Space \cite{Cabour2023Explanation} offers a structured framework that links user goals with appropriate explanation types, covering perception, comprehension, and projection.
-It advocates cross-disciplinary collaboration and helps designers tailor explanations to avoid cognitive overload and enhance relevance. \citeauthor{pieters2011explanation} \cite{pieters2011explanation} distinguishes between \textit{explanation-for-confidence} and \textit{explanation-for-trust}, showing how explanation goals shape user understanding; the author argues that explanation depth must match its intent: too little detail may hinder trust, while too much may lower confidence.
+\paragraph{\revi{Cognitive and Pedagogical Alignment Frameworks}} In education, \citet{fiok2022education} advocate for participatory, user-centered design in XAI tools.
+Their work highlights the importance of grounding design in psychological theory and leveraging HCI expertise to align technical systems with learners' needs and trust-building goals. \citet{Simkute2022XAI} presented design principles for educational XUIs based on cognitive psychology; effective learning support includes techniques such as cognitive forcing, analogies, contrastive reasoning, and interactive feedback to promote skill development.
+The Abstracted Explanation Space \cite{Cabour2023Explanation} offers a structured framework that links user goals with appropriate explanation types, covering perception, comprehension, and projection. \revi{This framework} advocates cross-disciplinary collaboration and helps designers tailor explanations to avoid cognitive overload and enhance relevance.